-Student Services mission is consistent with the College's general mission to provide quality academic programs which are affordable, assessable, and responsive to the needs of the community, business, industry and government.
+Student Services mission is consistent with the College's general mission to provide quality academic programs which are affordable, accessable, and responsive to the needs of the community, business, industry and government.
 We provide programs and activities for the College's diverse student populations, and unique support services for minority, non-traditional, and students with special needs.
-Student Services contributes to the comprehensive educational experiences of students by fostering an environment in which students can discover and test their ideals, interests, and skills.
-We strive to assist our students in acquiring the knowledge, skills, and insights that facilitate life-long learning and a sense of personal and interpersonal skills.
+Student Services contributes to the comprehensive educational experiences of students by fostering an environment in which students in acquiring the knowledge, skills, and insights that facilitate life-long learning and a sense of personal and interpersonal skills.